caiettia/Thesis-Project/README.md

 ![RIDGEplot](https://raw.githubusercontent.com/caiettia/Thesis-Project/main/midtermproject/pso_example.png)

+In this gif, we see that each frame is an iteration of the PSO algorithm.
+As each iteration progresses, the algorithm hones in on the minimum of the function; the optimal solution.
 With these methods, we are able to tune the hyperparameters and achieve the best possible minimization of error for each function.

 # Models
+We can now look at the various models from our toolkit and apply each model to the real data set.
+From application, we will observe the MAE as well as the optimal hyperparameters having been identified through hyperparameter tuning methods outlined above.
+These values will be recorded in the table below.

 ## Linear Model
 For purposes of understanding how our regressors would perform against a baseline, a simple linear model is utilized.
 This model can be thought of trivially as a